cloudquery/cloudquery/website/pages/blog/introducing-the-gandi-source-plugin.md

 select d.fqdn from gandi_livedns_domains d left join gandi_livedns_snapshots s on s.fqdn=d.fqdn and s.automatic where s.fqdn is null;
 ```

 This will return a list of domain names that don't have the automatic snapshots feature enabled.
-You can set up on alert on this query and make sure your domain configurations are automatically backed up.
+You can set up an alert on this query and make sure your domain configurations are automatically backed up.

 ```
      fqdn